JetBrains/kotlin-mobile-docs/topics/create-first-app.md

     ![First mobile multiplatform app on Android](first-kmm-on-ios-1.png){width=300}

-#### Run on a different iOS simulator
+#### Run on a different simulated device

-By default, your iOS application runs in an iPhone 11 simulator.
-If you want to run it on a different simulator, you can add a new run configuraion.
+If you want to run your application on another simulated device, you can add a new run configuraion.

 1. In the list of run configurations, click **Edit Configurations**.